 Citizenship education develops knowledge, skills and understanding that pupils need to play a full part in society as active and responsible citizens.
-Pupils learn about politics, parliament and voting as well as human rights, justice, the law and the economy.
-They also learn the skills of active citizenship.
-Teaching is brought to life using real issues and events in local to global contexts.
+Pupils learn about democracy, politics, parliament and voting as well as human rights, justice, media literacy, the law and the economy.
+They also learn the skills of active citizenship through practical opportunities to address issues of concern to them.
+Teaching is brought to life using real issues, case studies, people and events in local to global contexts.

 In primary education, citizenship is a non-statutory subject.
 There is a curriculum framework for citizenship which should be used to plan citizenship provision in key stages 1 and 2.

 How citizenship became part of the National Curriculum in England

 Politicians from all parties, teachers and young people campaigned for citizenship education to be part of the curriculum and there continues to be cross-party political support for the subject.
 In 1997, Professor Sir Bernard Crick was asked to chair an Advisory Group on Citizenship and the Teaching of Democracy in Schools by the then Secretary of State for Education, David Blunkett MP.
 The Group's report, sometimes known as the 'Crick report' recommended citizenship became a statutory National Curriculum subject and was accepted in full.